biosimulations/biosimulations/docs/concepts/conventions/simulation-project-metadata.md

 This requirement is currently set low to accommodate old projects in community repositories that have minimal structured metadata.
 Over time, we aim to raise this requirement.

 ## Recommendations for describing the SED-ML files and plots responsible for figures
-BioSimulations recommends using the `http://dublincore.org/specifications/dublin-core/dcmi-terms/identifier` predicate and literal strings to describe the SED-ML files, reports, and plots responsible for tables and figures in articles.
+We recommend using the `http://dublincore.org/specifications/dublin-core/dcmi-terms/identifier` predicate and literal strings to describe the SED-ML files, reports, and plots responsible for tables and figures in articles.

 ```xml
 <rdf:Description rdf:about="http://omex-library.org/BioSim0001.omex/sim.sedml/figure1">